aws-samples/serverless-patterns/bedrock-guardrails-enforcement-cdk/README.md

 # Amazon Bedrock Guardrails Account-Level Enforcement

-This pattern deploys an Amazon Bedrock Guardrail with content and topic filters, enforces it at the account level so ALL Bedrock API calls are automatically guarded, and provides a test AWS Lambda function that demonstrates the enforcement without specifying any guardrail identifier.
+This pattern deploys an Amazon Bedrock Guardrail with content and topic filters, enforces it at the account level so ALL Amazon Bedrock API calls are automatically guarded, and provides a test AWS Lambda function that demonstrates the enforcement without specifying any guardrail identifier.

 Learn more about this pattern at Serverless Land Patterns: https://serverlessland.com/patterns/bedrock-guardrails-enforcement-cdk